Learning in Stackelberg Games with Non-myopic Agents

-We turn to Stackelberg security games (SSGs) as a primary application of learning in non-myopic principal-agent settings.
-These games model strategic interaction between a principal (the ``defender'') and an agent (the ``attacker'').
-The principal---who has limited resources---aims to protect a set of targets, while the agent aims to attack advantageous targets left unprotected by the principal \cite{keikintveld2009}.
-The principal first commits to a strategy, i.e., a probabilistic assignment of defensive resources to targets, and the agent then chooses a target to attack based on the principal's strategy.
+We now turn to Stackelberg security games (SSGs), a canonical setting for principal-agent learning.
+In SSGs, the principal must allocate their limited resources to defend a set of targets from the agent, who aims who aims to attack advantageous targets left unprotected by the principal \citep{keikintveld2009}.
+The principal first commits to a strategy, i.e., a probabilistic assignment of its resources to protect targets, and the agent then chooses a target to attack based on the principal's strategy.

-For $n$-target games, we provide a robust search algorithm \Clinch{} that approximates an optimal strategy for the principal using $\widetilde{O}(n)$ queries to a near best-responding agent (see \Cref{thm:clinch}).
-This is nearly optimal and improves upon the state-of-the-art of $O(n^3)$ queries for search with exact best responses and bounded bit precision \cite{peng2019learning}.
+Before treating non-myopic agents, we first design a robust search algorithm for SSGs.
+For $n$-target games, our algorithm \Clinch{} approximates an optimal strategy for the principal using $\widetilde{O}(n)$ queries to a near best-responding agent (see \Cref{thm:clinch}).
+This query complexity is nearly optimal and improves upon the state-of-the-art of $O(n^3)$ queries for search with exact best responses \citep{peng2019learning}.
 To achieve this, we identify and leverage new structural properties of SSG equilibria to cast the principal's learning problem as quasi-convex optimization with a separation oracle.
-For the non-myopic setting, we then give an efficient batching procedure that translates our query complexity bound to a policy \BatchedClinch{} with regret $\widetilde{O}(n(\log T + T_\gamma))$ against $\gamma$-discounting agents (see \Cref{thm:batched-clinch}).
-Finally, when the discount factor is unknown, we give a $\gamma$-agnostic policy \MultiThreadedClinch{} with regret $\widetilde{O}(n \log T(\log T + T_\gamma))$.